code-423n4/2023-05-base/README.md

 To minimize complexity our bridge design does not try to prevent all forms of developer and user error.

 *When running in non-archive mode op-geth has difficulty executing deep reorgs.
 We are working on a fix.

-# Assumptions & Roadmap features
-    * Sequencer is centralized at the moment
-    * Users cannot propose L2 blocks at the moment
-    * No fault proofs at the moment
-    * Contracts are upgradable
-    * Proposer is assumed to always propose correct l2 values
-    * Challenger is assumed to challenge only in case of a fault
-    * Guardian is assumed to only pause if necessary, not for greifing other users

 # Build & Tests